pbfrandsen/SPIN_workshop/genome_assembly.md

 conda deactivate
 ```

-Now, we will run a batch job (i.e., a task submitted to the supercomputer) with hifiasm.
+Now, we'll run a batch job (i.e., a task submitted to the supercomputer) with hifiasm.

-We will first create a job script, a file with parameters and commands to run our task.
+We'll first create a job script, a file with parameters and commands to run our task.

-You can use BYU's [Job Script Generator](https://rc.byu.edu/documentation/slurm/script-generator).
+You can create a job script by using BYU's [Job Script Generator](https://rc.byu.edu/documentation/slurm/script-generator).

 Fill out the following parameters and options for your job script: